This post may contain affiliate links. Read the full disclosure here.

 Hold/Wrap Baby All The Time:

-I don’t leave baby in the hospital crib/bed much at all to sleep.
+I don’t leave the baby in the hospital crib/bed much at all to sleep.
 I have them sleep right with me and hold them a lot.
-Keeping baby close allows the pheromones to really kick in and work to your benefit for milk supply.
+Keeping the baby close allows the pheromones to really kick in and work to your benefit for milk supply.

-Pro-tip: when you need to have baby sleep in the hospital crib, or a crib next to your recovery space, keep it super close to you, to keep the connection going strong.
+Pro-tip: when you need to have your baby sleep in the hospital crib, or a crib next to your recovery space, keep it super close to you, to keep the connection going strong.
 Try not to move them to another room.
 They will also sleep better if they can smell you 🙂

 Co-Sleeping can be a big help too!

 If you want to try co-sleeping, that works really well too.
-There are a lot of safe ways to co sleep with newer products and sleepers on the market!
+There are a lot of safe ways to co-sleep with newer products and sleepers on the market!
 I’ve used the Dock-A-Tot before, and here is a quick list of some other options:

 Bring a Milk-Booster Drink + Snacks

 Milk-boosting drinks and snacks are a MUST right after birth.
 Whether you choose a lactation tea, drink or lots of oatmeal, make sure you pump your body full of drinks, supplements and snacks that promote a healthy milk supply.
 Seriously, this is really important!!
-There are so many options on the market now, that help with milk supply, and it is a good idea to get a wide variety of samples if possible, to make sure you find something your body will respond too.
+There are so many options on the market now, that help with milk supply, and it is a good idea to get a wide variety of samples if possible, to make sure you find something your body will respond to.

-I’ve also used Mother’s Milk Tea with the fennel and fenugreek, and that was great for me!
+I’ve also used Mother’s Milk Tea with fennel and fenugreek, and that was great for me!
 Both of those ingredients are in the Milk Dust products, and you can combine teas with the protein powder, bars and foods like oatmeal and almonds to ensure your body is getting a helpful boost.